yysun/apprun-site/src/pages/configuration/index.md

 A SPA usually has a layout, which includes a header, a top nav, a sidebar, a footer, and the main area for displaying the pages.

-You can pass a configuration object to the **app.start** function to
+You can pass a configuration object to the **site.start** function to

 * Set page title in the layout
 * Set the main element Id for displaying the pages